votchallenge/website/contents/vot2017/participation.md

 ## Participate by attending the VOT2017 challenge

+* The VOT2017 will contain the following experiments: (1) reset-based experiment for accuracy/robustness/expected average overlap computation,  (2) no-reset experiment to allow average overlap computation and (3) a real-time experiment to evaluate tracker performance under real-time constraints.
+* The VOT2017 dataset is a refreshed version of the VOT2016 challenge with easy sequences replaced by completely new sequences not available in other tracking datasets.
+* The winner will be determined on a separate sequestered dataset that we constructed in parallel to the VOT2017 dataset.
+That dataset will not be published.
+The VOT committee will run trackers that obtain top performance on public dataset to determine the winner.
+* The VOT-TIR2017 will not introduce a new dataset.
+Rather VOT-TIR2016 challenge will be re-opened.

 ### Participation instructions

  * The **most recent version of the [VOT toolkit](https://github.com/votchallenge/vot-toolkit) is required** (VOT-TIR2017: the TIR challenge is also supported by the new toolkit).